Public Access Policies

 Access by kayak: Properties such as John Day River Marsh and Fishers Point can be accessed by kayak without prior arrangement with NCLC.
 We ask that you limit your exploration of the property to what can be experienced from your kayak or canoe, please do not walk around on the property.

-Guided: These properties are open to the public as part of an NCLC sponsored event such as our Saturday Stewardship programs and On The Land walk and paddle trips.
+Guided: These properties are open to the public as part of an NCLC sponsored event such as our Hands-on Stewardship programs and On The Land outings.
 Some properties are available for use by schools for educational programs and for other research programs by prior arrangement.
 Contact the NCLC office for more information.

 No: When an NCLC property is listed as having no public access, it is usually because of sensitive habitat issues that make it healthier for the land’s ecosystem that human access be restricted.
 Access might also be restricted because there is no appropriate public access to that piece of land.
 (For many of our lands, access is granted to NCLC through adjoining private property.)
 There is no public access to any of the properties where we hold conservation easements.
 Thank you for respecting these boundaries.